 Conformal Cooling vs Conventional Cooling

 When deciding on which type of cooling methodology is best suited to your application, it is important to understand the differences between each.
 Conformal cooling can result in improved part quality and reduced injection molding cycle time in complex parts.
 However, when it comes to parts with simple geometries, expensive conformal cooling channels may be unnecessary.
-If the required heat transfer can still be achieved with straight-drilled cooling channels a much cheaper conventional setup can be made using methods like CNC or EDM.
+If the required heat transfer can be achieved with straight-drilled cooling channels, a much more cost-effective conventional setup can be implemented using methods such as CNC or EDM.

 Summary